SketchyMaze/guidebook/docs/hacking.md

 >$ 2 + 2
 4
 >$ d.Flash("This is %s", d.Title())
-This is Project: Doodle v0.4.0-alpha
+This is Sketchy Maze v0.9.0
 ```

 The following native objects are exposed to the JavaScript shell: